Skip to main content Skip to main navigation Skip to search

 Download

-Notice to Industry 7 - Veterinary therapeutic kits PDF 2 227 KB
+Notice to Industry 7 - Veterinary therapeutic kits (PDF 227 KB)

 If you have difficulty accessing these files, please visit web accessibility.

-The intended outcome of this document is to inform travelling grooms and veterinarians of the biosecurity requirements and their obligations when arriving into Australia with kits containing equine veterinary therapeutics.
+This information is provided to inform travelling grooms and veterinarians of the biosecurity requirements and their obligations when arriving into Australia with kits containing equine veterinary therapeutics.

 This document is provided for information only.
-To the extent that this document is inconsistent with any import permit, direction or authorisation to enter a quarantine facility, the terms and conditions of the import permit, direction or authorisation to enter a quarantine facility take precedence and will apply.
-Failure to comply with a condition of an import permit, direction, industry notice or authorisation to enter a quarantine facility may constitute an offence.
+To the extent that this document is inconsistent with any import permit or direction, the terms and conditions of the import permit or direction take precedence and will apply.
+Failure to comply with a condition of an import permit, direction or industry notice may constitute an offence.

 Veterinary therapeutic kits carried by veterinarians and/or grooms for use in flights/shipments of horses imported into Australia, or those returning to Australia (without accompanying horses) following previous use with horse export consignments.